2. Taking Responsibility Sets Us Free

 When I asked what she had done to try to solve the problem, her list was short.
 She said she had thought about starting a no-returns policy but didn’t do so for fear it would hurt her sales.

 I offered to explore possibilities with her and asked her to go along with me while we played what I call ‘The What-if Game.’
-“What-if we pretended that the customer is not at fault,” I asked, “and that we are responsible for the problem because we have somehow allowed it to happen?”
-If we did this, I said, it could free us to attack the problem instead of the person – and actually get the problem solved.
+“What-if we pretended that the customer is not at fault,” I asked, “and that we are responsible for the problem because we have somehow allowed it to happen, and haven’t fixed it?”
+If we did this, I said, it could free us to attack the problem instead of the person – and actually get the issue resolved, while saving the relationship.

 As an example, I asked, ‘What-if’ instead of just wrapping a piece the usual way, she installed a powerful light over the counter – and she held the piece up to the light and slowly rotated it, naming and admiring its qualities.
 ‘What-if’ she then passed it carefully into the customer’s hands and invited them to inspect it as well, saying something like, “Look, you’ve chosen a perfect piece.”
-Then, while wrapping, what-if she kept talking about the need for careful handling – when they place the item in their vehicle; when they unwrap and place it safely at their destination, when cleaning it, and so on.
+Then, while wrapping, what-if she kept talking about the need for careful handling – when they place the item in their vehicle; when they unwrap and place it safely at their destination; when cleaning it, and so on.
+Perhaps, I added, she could enclose a sheet of ‘Loving Care’ instructions as well.

 I asked if she thought this would help.
 “Yes,” she replied, “They could hardly say it’s our fault when they inspected it personally.”
 She said she had a powerful light fixture on hand, so there would be no cost to do this, and she planned to start immediately.
 When we met again a few months later, she said the problem was completely solved.